 If stunning, crystal clear glacial waters hidden in giant mountain peaks are top of your list then you need to head into the Rocky Mountains of Alberta and British Columbia and discover the top must see lakes in the Canadian Rockies.

-Certain images and emotions should stir up when you think of places like Jasper national park, the gorgeous Moraine Lake, Yoho national park and the greater Canadian Rockies as a whole.
+Certain images and emotions should stir up when you think of places like Jasper national park, the gorgeous Moraine Lake, Yoho national park and the greater Canadian Rockies.

 One thing that stood out for us was how insanely beautiful the lakes of the Canadian Rockies are; the clarity and richness of blues and greens are something unrivalled anywhere else in the world (in our opinion)